The effect of confinement and stiffness on the conformational change of a semiflexible homopolymer chain: Model and method

 The stiffness of the confined chain is accounted by associating a Boltzmann weight with bending energy for each turn in the walk of the polymer chain.
 The stiffness weight is $k${ [}$=exp(-\beta\epsilon_{b})$; where $\beta=\frac{1}{k_bT}$ is inverse of the temperature, $\epsilon_b(>0)$ is the energy associated with each bend in the walk of the chain, $k_b$ is the Boltzmann constant and $T$ is temperature{ ]}.
 For $k=1$ or $\epsilon_{b}=0$ the chain is said to be flexible and for $0<k<1$ or $0<\epsilon_{b} <\infty$ the polymer chain is said to be semiflexible.
 However, when $\epsilon_{b}\to\infty$ or $k\to0$, the confined polymer chain has shape like a rigid rod \cite{8}.

-The walks of the chain is enumerated with the help a square lattice.
-The information of all the possible conformations of the confined chain having $N$ number of monomers ($N=1,2,3,...,100$) in the chain.
+The walks of the $N$ monomers long confined chain is enumerated with the help a square lattice.
+The information of all the possible conformations of $N$ monomers (where, $N=1,2,3,...,100$) long confined chain is listed as per the exact enumeration method \cite{19, 20,21,22,23,24,25,26,27,28}.
 The separation ($n$) between the constraints is varied ($n$=3,4,5,...,10) in the unit of monomer (step) size, and the list of $C_N(n,N_b)$ {\it i. e.} the number of all the possible conformations of the chain for all possible values of $N_b$ is listed for the polymer chain length, $N$.
-The Canonical partition function [$Z^C_N(n,k)$] of the confined semiflexible polymer chain of $N$ monomers can be calculated using equation,
+The canonical partition function [$Z^C_N(n,k)$] of the confined semiflexible polymer chain of $N$ monomers is calculated using equation,

-where, $C_N(n,N_b)$ is the number of walks (conformations) of the confined chain with number of bends ($N_b$) in the chain, the total number of monomers in the chain is $N$ and the separation between the constraints is $n$.
-We obtain data of the confined flexible chain by substituting $k$ equal to unity.
-The free energy of an infinitely long chain confined in between the constraints (as shown in figure-1) can be calculated using the ratio method of series analysis.
-The application of the ratio method for present study is based on an assumption that the total number of conformations [$Z^C_N(n,k)$] of the confined chain grows with number of monomers $N$ in the chain as $\sim {\mu^N(n,k)}{N}^{\gamma-1}$.
+where, $C_N(n,N_b)$ is the number of walks (conformations) of the confined chain with number of bends ($N_b$) in the chain, the total number of monomers in the chain is $N$ and the separation between the constraints ($A \& B $) is $n$.
+We obtain the value of thermodynamic quantities of the confined flexible chain by substituting $k$ equal to unity.
+The free energy of an infinitely long chain confined in between the constraints (as shown in figure-1) is calculated using the ratio method of series analysis \cite{22}.
+The application of the ratio method for present study is based on an assumption that the total number of conformations [$Z^C_N(n,k)$] of the confined chain increases with the number of monomers ($N$) in the chain as $\sim {\mu^N(n,k)}{N}^{\gamma-1}$.